tinoargentino/Pingboard-Parser/README.md

 Go to the HTML code, select the second line, <html>, right click>copy>copy outer HTML

 Paste to an HTML text file

+Update the file names in the notebook

+Run notebook